sc0ttj/component/README.md

   - Re-render styles on component CSS change (_optional_)
 - Easy state management:
   - define "actions" to easily update the state in specific ways
-  - a state timeline for debugging (_optional_):
+  - a log of all state history can be kept, for debugging (_optional_):
-    - a log/history of all changes to the component state
     - rewind or fast-forward to any point in the state history
     - save/load current or any previous state as "snapshots"
 - Simple, stateless "child" components